mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `reject_threshold`: Number of mentioned users after which the messaged gets rejected.
 Set to 0 to disable.

 #### :mrf_keyword
-* `reject`: A list of patterns which result in message being rejected, each pattern can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html).
+* `reject`: A list of patterns which result in a message being rejected, each pattern can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html).
-* `federated_timeline_removal`: A list of patterns which result in message being removed from federated timelines (a.k.a unlisted), each pattern can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html).
+* `federated_timeline_removal`: A list of patterns which result in message being removed from federated timelines (a.k.a. unlisted), each pattern can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html).
 * `replace`: A list of tuples containing `{pattern, replacement}`, `pattern` can be a string or a [regular expression](https://hexdocs.pm/elixir/Regex.html).

 #### :mrf_mention